 One of the most common questions we get asked by our clients is “what’s the difference between an Osteopath and a Physiotherapist?”
 While it’s true that they are both practitioners who assess, treat, and manage clients’ aches and pains, they utilize very different approaches.
-Hopefully, this explainer will help you decide which practitioner would be most suitable for you.
+Hopefully, this guide will help you decide which practitioner would be most suitable for you.

 Both osteopaths and physiotherapists are highly trained health practitioners who share similar values in terms of improving their patients’ quality of life through either manual treatment, exercise, or support with lifestyle adjustments (diet/ergonomics/physical activity levels).
 After completing their university qualifications, both are required to be registered under AHPRA (Australian Health Practitioner Regulation of Australia).
 To maintain AHPRA registration, practitioners are required to complete a minimum of 25 hours of professional development each year to ensure they remain up to date with the latest clinical research.